 Marianne Worthington is co-founder and poetry editor of Still: The Journal, an online literary journal.
 She grew up in Knoxville, Tn., and now lives, teaches, and writes in Williamsburg, Ky.

-The HillVille owes a debt of gratitude to WordPress gurus Scott Hack and Jon Karlen for sharing advice and expertise that has helped us establish and maintain our site.
+The HillVille owes a debt of gratitude to WordPress gurus Scott Hack and Jon Karlen for sharing advice and expertise that has helped us establish our site.
 Hack and Karlen annually host WordCamp Louisville in October.

 Logo and Design